selwynpolit/d9book/book/upgrade.md

   - Make sure you are at the required version of Drupal 9. i.e. 9.4.x
   - Follow the recommendations to remove projects in the `remove` section
   - Be sure to uninstall Drupal 9 core modules like: Color, RDF, and themes like: Bartik, Seven and Stable.
   - If Drush version 10.x is installed, use composer to remove it with `composer remove drush/drush`.
-If you don't, composer will be unable to upgrade your site as Drupal 10 requires Drush version 12. (sorry to repeat but it will bit you!)
+If you don't, composer will be unable to upgrade your site as Drupal 10 requires Drush version 12. (sorry to repeat but it will bite you!)
   - Update code in modules under the `scan` section
   - Install updated versions of the modules in the `Collaborate with maintainers` section
   - Uninstall and remove the Upgrade Status module before upgrading or else upgrading to D10 will fail.

 ::: tip Note
-Using the `--no-update` flag updates the composer.json entries, without attempting to resolve and download any files.
+Using the `--no-update` flag updates the `composer.json` entries, without attempting to resolve and download any files.
 This allows us to batch updates to projects and avoid a "chicken-or-egg first"-type of issues with shared dependencies.
-Alternatively, you can edit the version constraints in composer.json manually.
+Alternatively, you can edit the version constraints in `composer.json` manually.
 :::